-Choosing A Triathlon Wetsuit
+Choosing A Swim-Specific Wetsuit

 When it comes to selecting the best wetsuit for swimming one can easily be overwhelmed with all the options out there.
 Blueseventy alone has 8 gender specific models!
 Add in different brands and styles and the choice becomes even more complex.
 Let’s explore the topic and help you decide on the best wetsuit for you and your goals in the water.